 We estimate expected volatility using historical volatility for the expected term.
 The fair value of each stock option or ESPP purchase was estimated on the date of the grant using the Black-Scholes option pricing model (using the risk-free interest rate, expected term, expected volatility, and dividend yield variables).
-There were no stock options granted during the three months ended July, 31, 2013 and 2012.
-The total stock-based compensation expense, including stock options, purchases under our ESPP, and RSU and performance-based RSU ("PSU") awards was \$2.2 million and \$898,000, which included \$45,000 of stock-based compensation expense related to the loss on the sale of our discontinued operations, for the three months ended July 31, 2013 and 2012, respectively.
+There were no stock options granted during the six months ended October, 31, 2013, and 3,500 stock options were granted during the six months ended October 31, 2012.
+The total stock-based compensation expense, including stock options, purchases under our ESPP, and RSUs and performance-based RSUs ("PSUs"), was \$4.8 million and \$2.0 million, which included \$45,000 of stock-based compensation expense related to the loss on the sale of our discontinued operations, for the six months ended October 31, 2013 and 2012, respectively.
 Stock-based compensation expense is included in cost of sales, sales and marketing, research and development, and general and administrative expenses.

 We grant service-based RSUs to employees, consultants, and directors.
-The grants are made at no cost to the recipient.
+The awards are made at no cost to the recipient.
 An RSU represents the right to acquire one share of our common stock but does not carry voting or dividend rights.
-Except in specific circumstances, RSU grants to employees generally vest over a period of three years with one-third of the units vesting on each anniversary date of the grant date.
+Except in specific circumstances, RSU grants to employees generally vest over a period of three years with one-third of the awards vesting on each anniversary date of the grant date.
 The aggregate fair value of our RSU grants is being amortized to compensation expense over the vesting period.

 We grant PSUs with market conditions to our executive officers.
 We grant PSUs without market conditions to our employees who are not executive officers, including for the successful implementation of our new enterprise resource planning ("ERP") system.
 At the time of grant, we calculate the fair value of our market condition PSUs using the Monte-Carlo simulation (using the risk-free interest rate, expected volatility, the correlation coefficient utilizing the same historical price data used to develop the volatility assumptions and dividend yield variables).
-There were no PSUs granted during the three months ended July 31, 2013 and 2012.